Best Things To Do In Middleburg VA On A Day Trip

 But this charming historical town is an easy and scenic drive that makes a great day trip.

 Another plus for those seeking to get away from it all on a Middleburg VA day trip, is that this quaint colonial village has no fast-food restaurants and no stoplights!

 Hard to believe, but its only traffic signal is a blinking yellow light in the center of town.

 That’s not say it doesn’t get crowded with shoppers and out-of-town visitors on the weekends.
 But even when it’s crowded Middleburg retains its small-town character and offers plenty of fun experiences.

 Oh my, Christmas in Middleburg, Va. is an event not to be missed.
 The historic village takes on all the charm of a wintery postcard and exudes Christmas charm at every turn.

-Christmas in Middleburg, Va. includes a tree lighting, a Christmas parade, shopping, caroling, and much more.
+The Christmas in Middleburg celebration also includes a tree lighting, a Christmas parade, shopping, caroling, and much more.

 Mark your calendar for the first Saturday in December and plan to get into the Christmas spirit.

 Wrap-Up Of Things To Do In Middleburg Va

 I love visiting Middleburg, and have explored every inch of northern Virginia, from the Arlington House to Long Branch Farm and the small town of Waterford.